 If you haven’t observed a law school class yet, we encourage you to do so.
 Find a local law school and look online for their schedule of classes.
 Look for a few classes that look interesting and email the professors to ask if you could sit in.
 (Often admissions offices will coordinate class visits so be sure to check with them as well.)
 Most professors would be happy to have you observe a class.
 We especially recommend looking for first-year law courses, like Contracts, Torts, Real Property, or Criminal Law.

 You can find examples of the Socratic method in movies about law school (such as The Paper Chase or Legally Blonde).
 But, you can also find examples of law school classes on YouTube, particularly mock classes for admitted students.
 Below are two examples of what the Socratic method can look like.

 University of Georgia School of Law—Evidence class

 In this video, we see the professor prompting two students to take on different sides, as if they were lawyers in a courtroom.
 The students are arguing for whether certain evidence is admissible in a criminal case.

 The University of Akron School of Law—mock law class

 Professor J. Dean Carro does a great job of explaining how a law school class works and goes through a mock Constitutional Law class.

 Why do professors do it?

-Professors use the Socratic Method as a way to teach students how to apply the legal rule to different situations.
-Professors also like to use the Socratic Method because it trains students to think on their feet.
+Professors use the Socratic method as a way to teach students how to apply the legal rule to different situations.
+Professors also like to use the Socratic method because it trains students to think on their feet.
 At the end of law school, after all the Socratic questioning, law students graduate with a stronger ability to reason and think on the spot.
-Lastly, professors like the Socratic Method because it helps them engage all the students in the class, not just the most vocal.
-In fact, if you don’t want to be cold-called, one solution is to regularly raise your hand and questions.
-But you don’t want to go overboard and derail the class with irrelevant asides.
+Lastly, professors like the Socratic method because it helps them engage all the students in the class, not just the most vocal.
+In fact, if you don’t want to be cold called, one solution is to regularly raise your hand and ask or answer questions.
+But, you don’t want to go overboard and derail the class with irrelevant asides.